fachrizfx/GoldML/README.md

 Source: https://saedsayad.com/k_nearest_neighbors_reg.htm

-If we look at the output of the '.best*params*' function, we can see that the correct hyperparamters for this KNN model are 'brute' for algorithms, 'minkowski' for metrics, 10 for n_neighbors.
+If we look at the output of the '.best*params*' function, we can see that the correct hyperparameters for this KNN model are 'brute' for algorithms, 'Minkowski' for metrics, 10 for n_neighbors.
 Therefore, I will use the KNN model for these parameters.
 The 'n_neighbors' parameter determines the number of K values ​​in our model.
 The next parameter is 'algorithm', in this model I use the 'Brute' algorithm.
 This algorithm relies on computational power, the way it works is by trying every possibility so as to minimize the number of errors.

 #### Random Forest

 The random forensics algorithm is one of the supervised learning algorithms.
 It belongs to the category of ensemble learning.
 There are two techniques for creating an ensemble model, namely bagging and boosting.
-The way it works is quite simple, namely, first random data bagging will be carried out, after that it will be input into the decision tree algorithm.
+The way it works is quite simple, namely, first random data bagging will be carried out, after that, it will be input into the decision tree algorithm.
 For the final prediction of the model, the average prediction of all trees in the ensemble model will be calculated, the final prediction in this way only applies to the case of regression.
 In the case of classification, the final prediction will be taken from the most predictions in the entire tree.

 Based on the GridSearch output the correct parameters are None for 'max_depth', and 100 for 'n_estimators'.
 The parameter 'n_estimators' is the number of trees in the forest, the more trees the better the model performance.
 One drawback of a high number of 'n_estimators' is that it makes code slower.